vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 # CNAME and Adobe Target {#cname-and-adobe-target}

-Instructions about working with Adobe Client Care to implement CNAME (Canonical Name) support in [!DNL Adobe Target].
+Instructions for working with Adobe Client Care to implement CNAME (Canonical Name) support in [!DNL Adobe Target].
 To best handle ad blocking issues, or ITP-related cookie policies, a CNAME is used so calls are made to a domain owned by the customer rather than a domain owned by Adobe.

 ## Request CNAME support